 Clearly, creating employment opportunities for people with disabilities is an essential part of reducing the poverty rate in this population.
 That involves helping business leaders recognize the benefits of employing individuals with disabilities.
 A 2018 study from American Association of People with Disabilities and Disability:IN found companies that employed people with disabilities outperformed other companies—fueling better profitability and shareholder earnings.

-A second critical part of increasing job opportunities among people with disabilities is the development and expansion of customized employment programs.
+A second critical part of increasing job opportunities among people with disabilities, and thus fighting poverty, is the development and expansion of customized employment programs.
 Customized employment individualizes the employment process completely by focusing on the job seeker’s unique skills, ambitions and personality.
 These programs offer individuals with disabilities the opportunity to receive paid employment in an integrated setting while showcasing their talents and abilities.